speleolinux/uisic/README.md

 This is a test repo for some UISIC projects.
 Currently its being used to test a continuous integration (CI) build of a cave science glossary.

-Here is the [Cave and Karst Glossary](https://speleolinux.github.io/uisic/) test web page.
+Here is the [Cave and Karst Glossary](https://speleolinux.github.io/uisic/) web page created by the CI.
+This can be compared to the published
+[Cave and Karst Glossary](https://www.uisic.uis-speleo.org/uisglossary-en.html) at the UISIC site.
+This later site si still being maintained manually.

 The raw data for the glossary comes from the directory `glossary_content`; either the full data `glossary_table.md .md` or the short data `glossary_table_short.md`.